sslab-gatech/portal/vfio.md

 ```
 Instead of generating the mapping here, usually achieved by remap_pfn_range,
 it registers the operation to generate mapping as the fault happens to the
-memory through the user virtual address.
-Therefore, when the user process access
+memory due to its accesses through user virtual address.

-this region through the mapped virtual address, because the page has not been
+XXX
+At the time of fault,
+the HVA -> GPA mapping for the bar is generated.
 actually mapped, it will raise the fault and invoke the allocated function.

 ```cpp